A discrete formulation for three-dimensional winding number

 The winding number $W_3[g]$ is pivotal in various branches of physics, including topological band theory, where it acts as the topological invariant for three-dimensional superconductors with time-reversal symmetry~\cite{volovik2003universe, Schnyder=Ryu=Furusaki=Ludwig08}, and in non-Abelian (lattice) gauge theory, appears in instanton number calculations~\cite{nakahara2018geometry,luscher1982topology}.
 Often in these applications, the function $g$ is defined only on a finite set of lattice points for numerical analysis.
 Therefore, an efficient numerical formulation with lattice approximation of manifolds is an important issue.

-For the first Chern number $ch_1$ of a line bundle with connection, a sort of two-dimensional counterpart of the winding number, a well-established discrete formulation with evident quantization exists~\cite{Fujiwara=Suzuki=Wu01,FHS05}.
+For the first Chern number $ch_1$ of a line bundle with connection, a sort of two-dimensional counterpart of the winding number, a well-established discrete formulation with manifest quantization exists~\cite{Fujiwara=Suzuki=Wu01,FHS05}.
 Furthermore, discrete line bundles over finite simplicial complexes have been explored, especially concerning applications in computer graphics~\cite{Knoppel2016}.
-This paper develops a method for evaluating $W_3[g]$ via a discretized approximation of $X$, ensuring the result remains manifestly quantized, provided the approximation of $X$ is sufficiently refined relative to the spatial variation's length scale.
+For the three-dimensional winding number, a discrete formulation that ensures integer quantization was pioneered by H\"{o}ckendorf, Alvermann, and Fehske~\cite{Hockendorf_2017}.
+Their algorithm relies on tracking individual bands by matching eigenvalues and eigenvectors between adjacent discretization points.
+While effective, this matching process can become intricate when the unitary map $g$ features degenerate eigenstates, whether accidental or symmetry-enforced.

+This paper develops an alternative but related discrete method for evaluating $W_3[g]$ based on the concept of a $\theta$-gap.
+By bypassing the need to track individual bands across adjacent points, our formulation remains robust and directly applicable even in the presence of degeneracies.
+We introduce two versions of the discrete flux: an unmodified flux $\Phi_p$ that is determined solely by the local information on each plaquette, and a modified flux $\tilde{\Phi}_p$ that strictly ensures integer quantization by incorporating the $\theta$-gap information from cubes surrounding the links to rearrange the discrete Berry connection.
+While $\tilde{\Phi}_p$ provides a rigorous topological invariant, we demonstrate that the simpler $\Phi_p$ is almost always quantized for sufficiently fine grids, making it a highly practical choice for numerical evaluations.

 {\it Formulation---} Given that $H$ is a closed three-form, it is locally exact, meaning that for a local patch, there exists a two-form $B$ such that $H = dB$.
 To construct $B$ explicitly, we introduce a gap condition for elements of $U(N)$.
 A matrix $g \in U(N)$ exhibits a $\theta$-gap if none of its eigenvalues are $e^{i\theta}$ for a given real number $\theta \in [0,2\pi)$~\cite{gawedzki2015bundlegerbestopologicalinsulators,CDFGT15}, as illustrated in Fig.~\ref{fig:gap} (a).
 Furthermore, we define $\log_\theta z$ for nonzero complex number $z \in \mathbb{C}^\times$ as